Accident And Injury Attorneys

 We're not just motorcycle accident lawyers; we're riders ourselves.

-What Are The Chances of Winning a Lawsuit Against a Hospital in New York?
+What Are The Chances of Winning a Lawsuit Against a Hospital?

 Hospitals play a vital role in our communities, and most deliver care that meets high standards.
 But when a serious mistake causes harm, it raises tough questions about accountability—and that’s often when people start asking, what are the chances of winning a lawsuit against a hospital?
 At the Law Office of Cohen & Jaffe, we’ve stood by individuals and families who’ve faced the fallout of hospital errors—working to hold those institutions responsible.